Submit a Run:AI job for execution

 <job-name> the name of the job.

-When starting a container, always pull the image from repository, even if cached on running node.
+When starting a container, always pull the image from the registry, even if the image is cached on the running node.
 This is useful when you are re-saving updates to the image using the same tag.

 Arguments to pass to the command run on container start.
 Use together with